firoyj/firoyj.github.io/_posts/2024-07-24-event-notifications-aws.md

      iii) Locate the encryption key used by your notification queue.<br>
      iv) Go to the **Key Policy** tab and select **Edit**.

-3. Append the following statement block into the existing policy AWS created for you:
+3. Append the following statement block into the existing key policy AWS created for you:

 ```
 {